hyndruide/Monscape/README.md

 # Monscape (alpha)

-Monscape is a library to create a monitoring interface easily and cheaper using Arduino and esp32 as puzzle brain and a RPI as conductor
+Monscape is a library to create a monitoring interface for escape game easily and cheaper using Arduino and esp32 as puzzle brain and a RPI as conductor

 Monscape is a system client <—> server for escape game.

 each client is a µcontroller (Arduino Uno, Nano, compatible … or ESP32)